REVELATION 3: EVERLASTING CHRISTMAS GIFTS II

 Well, King Solomon of Israel built a temple for the Creator God‘s Name to reside there.
 Inside the temple were two pillars that Solomon named Jachin (meaning The Lord God will establish) and Boaz (meaning strength).
-So then, this promise, in today’s chapter: that we’ll have the right to be a pillar in the House of our Maker, means that we’ll not just be permanently part of the furniture; we’ll be permanently established and eternally strengthened by our Maker.
+So then, this promise in today’s chapter: that we’ll have the right to be a pillar in the House of our Maker, means that we’ll not just be a permanent part of the furniture; we’ll actually be permanently established and eternally strengthened by our Maker to hold up the structure that He is building in His Kingdom.
 This is a complete reversal of what happened in the Garden of Eden when time began.
-As the Indigenous Australians would say: the Dreamtime has not just permanently returned, we’ve come home to a better place then what we left and lost.
+As the Indigenous Australians have called it: the Dreamtime has not just permanently returned, we have come home to a far better place and a far better position then what we left and lost.

-If all this, along with everything said in yesterday’s chapter, wasn’t enough, the “cherry on top of the Christmas pudding” is this one incredible statement:
+If all this is added to everything said in yesterday’s chapter and still this wasn’t enough, then the “cherry on top of the Christmas pudding” is this one incredible statement:

 “To the one who is victorious, I’ll give the right to sit with Me on My throne, just as I was victorious and sat down with my Father on His throne.” [v21]